-General staff training is focussed on the process of evacuation of pupils and staff from the building as quickly as possible, sweeping the building, and calling for help if required.
+General staff training is focussed on the process of evacuation of pupils and staff from the building as quickly as possible, calling for help if required and then taking records of girls and identifying missing pupils.
 Fire evacuation practices take place at least once a term.